ewired/gjs-guide/docs/guides/gtk/3/12-app-dev.md

     gjs --version

 ...into a terminal.
-You can see the features your version of GTK+ supports [here](../../gjs/features-across-versions.html).
+You can see the features your version of GTK supports [here](../../gjs/features-across-versions.html).
 If your version is below 1.50.x it is recommended you use [GNOME Builder](https://flathub.org/apps/details/org.gnome.Builder) or build GJS from source.

 <!--### Building GJS From Source